elyra-ai/canvas/guide/index.md

-# Welcome to the Elyra Canvas Wiki
+# Welcome to the Elyra Canvas Documentation

 The elyra-ai/canvas repo contains three main components: